Skip to navigation Skip to content

 6. Opt for Vertical Integration

 This tip is less about form-in-place EMI gasket design and more about what comes before and after it.
-It stands to reason that, if you’re designing a gasket, that gasket is going to be dispensed on some other part of the device.
-Who’s going to manufacture those other parts?
-How expensive and time-consuming will it be to have the part manufactured at one place and then sent to another to have the gasket applied?
-And will the two (or more) manufacturers maintain the same level of quality?
+It stands to reason that if you’re designing a gasket, that gasket will be dispensed on another part of the device.

-At Modus Advanced, vertical integration is one of our key areas of focus.
-That’s why we created SigShield™.
-Now, we can reduce typical lead times by 50% by machining your metal housing, applying coatings and platings and dispensing your FIP EMI gasket.
+At Modus Advanced, vertical integration is key focus area – enabling us through SigShield™ technology – to significantly reduce typical lead times by machining metal housing, applying coatings/platings, and dispensing your FIP EMI gasket efficiently.

 FIP EMI Gaskets: From Concept to Creation with Modus Advanced